 - At 1st level, can backstab with a x2 damage multiplier, which increases to x3 at level 9 and x4 at level 17.

-- Has access to a limited number of arcane spells (True Strike, Invisibility, Non-detection, Improved Invisibility).
+- Has access to a limited number of unique spells (Camouflage, Briar Web, Non-detection, Improved Camouflage).

 - Can only wield "weapons usable by thieves" (we should re-write this imo)

 - Cannot wear armor heavier than light.

 KR's Stalker is just an improved/refined version of vanilla's kit, clearly based upon AD&D version.
 The only similar class I could find in more recent PnP editions is 3E Darkwood Stalker.

 - the Stalker is now limited to use weapons suited to backstab as per AD&D.

 - vanilla's Backstab progression has been slightly revised.
 An early x2 multiplier is essential to make the kit behave as it should from the start of BG1, while the higher x4 multiplier is there to make the Stalker competitive compared to a F/T which can get both x5 multiplier and grandmastery.

 - I've replaced vanilla's bonus spells (Haste, Minor Spell Turning, Protection from Missiles) with a list of more appropriate spells with higher sinergy imo (Camouflage, Briar Web, Non-detection, Improved Camouflage), distribuited among the various spell levels.

 Edited by Demivrgvs, 23 August 2014 - 04:19 AM.